Bicycle Related Injuries

 Prevention Plans were developed by each county CFR team in the spring of 2007 and 2008 to help each teams develop a step-by-step action plan to address childhood injuries and fatalities in their area.
 The Prevention Plan started with a broad goal, then teams added short-term and long-term objectives that would help them to reach that goal.
 Each team then decided on three action steps that they could reasonably do to help them achieve their stated objectives, and ultimately reach their goal.

-Child Passenger Safety from the National Center For Injury Prevention and Control
+National Center For Injury Prevention and Control

 Child Passenger Safety fact sheets from the Centers for Disease Control’s National Center for Injury Prevention and Control.